att/qujata/README.md

 The initial username/password for grafana is ```qujata/qujata```.

 # Development
+As opposed to installing qujata runtime, explained in the Getting Started section, developing and/or contributing code to the project requires insulation of all the compounders listed below on your machine.

 In order to install and run the various components in development mode, see these individual read me files for each of them.
 1. [Portal](https://github.com/att/qujata/tree/main/portal/README.md)
 2. [Api](https://github.com/att/qujata/tree/main/api/README.md)